rlabrecque/Steamworks.NET-Docs/steammanager.md

 ### SteamAPI.Init

-The second Steamworks function which should be called is to `SteamAPI.Init()`, This start's the SteamAPI and must be called before any other Steamworks functions are called.
+The second Steamworks function which should be called is to `SteamAPI.Init()`, this starts the SteamAPI and must be called before any other Steamworks functions are called.

-If SteamAPI.Init() returns true then everything has been set up to proceede using Steamworks.NET
+If SteamAPI.Init() returns true then everything has been set up to proceed using Steamworks.NET

 Otherwise a return value of false is caused by one of three issues.